Help for vulnerable people

 2. Where to find help if you're a vulnerable person

-In most neighbourhoods, community groups are setting themselves up to provide help with things like collecting shopping, dog walking and being available for a friendly chat.
+In most neighbourhoods, community groups have been set up to provide help.
+For example; collecting shopping, dog walking and being available for a friendly chat.
 You may have received a leaflet with details of your local group.
-If not, Covid-19 Mutual Aid UK can help you find the group closest to you on their website.
+If not, the Covid-19 Mutual Aid UK website can help you find the group closest to you.

 The voluntary sector also provides a range of support and advice.

 - Black and Asian Minority Ethnic residents (BAME)

 - Domestic abuse

 - Emotional wellbeing and mental health support